A123ayush/BGMI-Free-skins/README.md

 # BGMI-Free-skins
-Get all skins for free
+Get all mythic skins for free